Introduction

 How it works

 The ultimate goal of any catalog browser experience is to enable users to navigate through several items, whether products, historical facts, services, or other items that can be grouped into categories.
-This navigation can be made by selecting categories/sub-categories or using a built-in search engine, taking advantage of the filtering mechanism of the data source used: the Intuiface Headless CMS.
+This navigation can be made by selecting categories/sub-categories or using a built-in search engine, taking advantage of the filtering mechanism of the data source we used, Intuiface Headless CMS.

-As you can see below, the differences between the retail and exhibit sample experiences are only about content and aesthetics.
-The guts are identical, both based on the "Catalog" reference design.
+As you can see below, the differences between the retail and exhibit sample experiences are about the content and aesthetics.
+The guts are identical, all based on the "Catalog" reference design.

-Both examples use the same Headless CMS base structure, divided into four main collections, plus an additional "Text Settings" component to help manage the multi-language UI elements.
+All examples use the same Headless CMS base structure, divided into four collections, plus an additional "Text Settings" component to help manage the multi-language UI elements.
+Here are the four collections:

 - Categories